marmelab/ra-supabase/packages/ra-supabase-ui-materialui/README.md

 ### `<AuthLayout>`

-This component is very similar to the react-admin `<LoginPage>` except it does not check the user authentication status nor does it contain the `<LoginForm>`.
+This component provides a layout for authentication pages very similar to the one used in the default React Admin `<LoginPage>`.
+However, it does not check the user authentication status.
 It is used by both the `<LoginPage>` and `<SetPasswordPage>` provided by `ra-supabase-ui-materialui`.

 ### `<LoginPage>`

-This is `ra-supabase-ui-materialui` of the `<LoginPage>` that redirects users to the admin home page if they are already logged in and display the `<LoginForm>` otherwise.
+This is `ra-supabase-ui-materialui` version of the `<LoginPage>` that redirects users to the admin home page if they are already logged in and displays the `<LoginForm>` otherwise.
 You may provide your own form by passing it as the `<LoginPage>` child.

 ### `<LoginForm>`

-This is `ra-supabase-ui-materialui` of the `<LoginForm>` that contains an email and password fields.
+This is `ra-supabase-ui-materialui` version of the `<LoginForm>` that contains an email and password fields.
 It is exported for you to reuse in a custom login page when needed.

 ### `<SetPasswordPage>`